ibm-watson-data-lab/ibmseti/README.md

 #IBM SETI

-The `ibmseti` package is used to read and analyze SETI Institute data generated from the Allen Telescope Array.
+This README describes the `ibmseti` package.
+This software is used to read and analyze SETI Institute data generated from the Allen Telescope Array.
 It provides the essential code needed to get started reading the data, calculating spectrograms and autocorrelation spectra, and extracting some of the standard features from those results.

-This coode was produced in partnership between the SETI Institute of Mountain View, CA and IBM.
+This code was produced in partnership between the SETI Institute of Mountain View, CA and IBM.

 ## Privacy Warning